 The most common complaint we see for head pain is head pressure that won’t go away.
-Typically we see people that explain to us that when they go to their doctors, they are prescribed a bunch of medications.
-The medications did not help them.
-We speculate that if the medications are not getting rid of their headaches, the patient should have a musculoskeletal cause (neck instability) for their headaches explored.
+Typically we see people that explain that when they go to their doctors, they describe a head pressure that causes them headaches.
+They are then prescribed medications.
+Many are in our center because the medications did not help them.
+In many of these people we speculate that if the medications are not alleviating their headaches, the patient should have a musculoskeletal cause (neck instability) for their headaches explored.

 If a person has a breakdown of their neck curve caused by cervical neck instability which in turn is causing compression on the jugular veins and the symptoms of headache remain even when they are laying down (when symptoms should be relieved), the person may find themselves in a situation where their headaches become “perplexing,” and a mystery to their doctors.
 Most of the time headaches do get better when you lay down.
 If they do not, a significant breakdown of the normal neck structure should be considered as the culprit of jugular vein compression and a lateral x-ray should be taken to assess the structure of the neck.

 When you research intracranial hypertension, you will find older articles refer to this problem as pseudotumor cerebri.
 Pseudotumor means symptoms that mimic a brain tumor.
 The new terminology is idiopathic intracranial hypertension is called IIH.
 Idiopathic means the doctors do not know the cause.
 In many patients we see we discover that the cause of their symptoms and headaches are caused by cervical spine instability causing venous compression.

 This condition is called venous dysgemia which can lead to intracranial hypertension and result in brain cortex hypoperfusion (reduced blood flow) fusion and resultant cortex hypoperfusion (reduced blood flow to the brain) and brain cell death or brain atrophy.

 What are we seeing in the image below?